xuankimtran/docs-1/pages/katalon-studio/docs/bdd-samples.md

 </tbody>
 </table>

-To learn more about feature files creation and maintanance in Katalon Studio, you can refer to this document: [Create & maintain feature files](https://docs.katalon.com/katalon-studio/docs/cucumber-features-file.html#add-feature-files).
+To learn more about feature files creation and maintenance in Katalon Studio, you can refer to this document: [Create & maintain feature files](https://docs.katalon.com/katalon-studio/docs/cucumber-features-file.html#add-feature-files).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/BDD-sample-prj/KS-BDD-Feature-files.png" width="60%" alt="Feature files in the BDD project">

 ### Step definitions

-To execute the scenario in the feature files, each Gherkin step needs to be defined as a set of programming code.
+Each Gherkin step needs to be defined as a set of programming codes to execute the scenario in the feature files.
 You can reuse Katalon Studio built-in keywords in step definition files.
 When Katalon Studio executes any features files in the test case, it looks for the matching step definitions in the source folder.

 In this sample test project, you can find the step definitions in **Include > scripts > groovy**.
-The step denfition files are located in two different packages:
+The step definition files are located in two different packages:

 1. The `default` package.